 - Cleaning is a little time consuming

 It is the ultimate form of Tippmann’s stormer edition.
 The highlighted features are the accessibility and the add-ons, plus it is easy to upgrade or customize.
 This heavy-duty tactical design gives you the natural feeling of a soldier standing on the battlefield.
-It is one of the best budget Megfed paintball guns.
-This is one of the Best Paintball Rifle.
+It is one of the biggest Megfed paintball gun on the market.

 The grip and the trigger frames are similar to Tippmann’s Cronus, providing better ergonomics to carry on with the speedball game like a pro.
 The foregrip is easily removable and adjustable.
 The Picatinny weaver rails allow customization, and one can put lasers or grenades whatever the choice is.